ozmen54/swe304-2026/README.md

 * Groups are allowed 10 minutes to present their work.
 * Groups are called to present their work based on a random number announced in the class.
 * One person can be a speaker or members can present stages separately in one session.
 * All group members are expected on the board while presenting.
-Absent members will be penalized according to excuse.
-* Group members help each other to hook their computer to the projector quickly.
+* Group members help each other to hook their computer to the projector quickly (at least 2 computers must be ready in presentations for possibility of failure).
-* Members (and groups) who are not contributed at all, and do not show up at presentation will get 0 (zero) grade.
+* Members (and groups) who are not contributed at all or do not show up at presentation will get 0 (zero) grade.

-1. Cloud publishing: Running jar file on AWS Cloud
-2. Virtualization: Publishing application on AWS using Docker-Compose
-3. Continuous deployment: Deploy pipeline using Jenkins